MontaVista-OpenSourceTechnology/meta-apacheconf/README.md

 Unfortunately, the standard apache policy give wide-ranging access to thing in /etc and other places.
 I found that /var/run/sshd.pid is not allowed, though.
-You can add an access to that to test-cgi.
+I have added a program /usr/bin/supsec that accessed the file /usr/share/super-secret/data that is not allowed.

 If you run:
   setenforce 1